carpentries-incubator/high-dimensional-stats-r/episodes/04-regression-regularisation.md

 horvath_mat <- methyl_mat[, features]

 ## Generate an index to split the data
+set.seed(42)
 train_ind <- sample(nrow(methyl_mat), 25)
 ~~~
 {: .language-r}

 > ## Exercise
 >
-> 1. Split the methylation data into training and test sets.
+> 1. Split the methylation data matrix and the age vector
+>    into training and test sets.
-> 2. Fit a model on the training data.
+> 2. Fit a model on the training data matrix and training age
+>    vector.
+> 3. Check the residual sum of squares on this model.
 >
 > > ## Solution
 > >